XWangLabTHU/cfDNApipe/README.md

 ### Section 3.3: Reference Auto Download and Build Function

-&emsp; In the section2.2, We introduced global reference configure function, in which parameter **'build'** means whether to download and build references.
+&emsp; In the section 2.2, We introduced global reference configure function, in which parameter **'build'** means whether to download and build references.

 &emsp; cfDNApipe contains 2 type of global reference configure function, **pipeConfigure** and **pipeConfigure2**.
 Function **pipeConfigure** is for single type data analysis.
 Function **pipeConfigure2** is for case and control analysis.
 Either function will check the reference files, such as bowtie2 and bismark references.
 If not detected, references will be downloaded and built.
 For example, if human genome 'hg19' is specified and there is no this reference genome file in refdir, then hg19.fa will be downloaded from UCSC and other annotation files will be downloaded from [cfDNAReferences](https://honchkrow.github.io/cfDNAReferences/).